BuongiornoTexas/rsrtools/README.rst

       mode = "<mode value>"

-The filter can either have a base filter, in which case the filter criteria will be applied to records generated from the base filter, or if base filter is "" the filter
+The filter can either have a base filter, in which case the filter criteria will be applied to records generated from the base filter, or if base filter is the empty string (``""``) the filter will be applied to all records in the arrangements database.
-will be applied to all records in the arrangments database.
 That is, the base filter is an optional field that allows building of nested or hierarchical filters.

-Mode must be either "AND" or "OR", and specifies the way that sub-filters will be combined.
-For "AND", the filter will only return the records that match all of the sub-filters, while for "OR", the filter will return all records that match at least one of the sub-filters (i.e. AND narrows, while OR is inclusive).
+Mode must be either ``"AND"`` or ``"OR"``, and specifies the way that sub-filters will be combined.
+For ``"AND"``, the filter will only return the records that match all of the sub-filters, while for ``"OR"``, the filter will return all records that match at least one of the sub-filters (i.e. AND narrows, while OR is inclusive).

 List Type Sub-filter
 --------------------